Artsweek 2025 Programs

 Friday, October 3, 4:00pm and 7:00pm showings, First Friday

-Imagine a cabaret of insects performing physical theatre, aerial arts, vertical dance, hair suspension, and contortion on an aerial rig.
+Imagine a cabaret of insects performing physical theatre, aerial arts, vertical dance, hair suspension, and contortion on an aerial rig covered by a giant spider web.
 This spectacular piece captures the lives, trials and tribulations of insects.
-Inspired by Richard Mabey’s “A Cabaret of Plants,” and narrated by a stick bug, the show features a dragon fly, house flies and of course a giantorb-weaving yellow spider.
+Inspired by Richard Mabey’s “A Cabaret of Plants,” and narrated by a stick bug, the show features a dragon fly, house flies and of course an orb-weaver spider.
 Circus arts at its best!

 Blues in the Bottle